Sarah-Marion/Chomoka-na-Kitabu/README.md

     * A Computer or Mobile Device
     * Internet Connection
-    * A list of books that you may want to purchase:bowtie:
+    * A list of books that you may want to purchase
-    * easy-to-understand
-    * format

-{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-Do I need to install any dependencies?
-How should I set up my databases?
-Is there other code this app depends on?}
 ## Known Bugs

-{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }
+It does not have any bugs.But if any problems should occur:- Kindly reach out to either of us.

 ## Technologies Used

     *JavaScript